Visiting the Area and Weekend Activities

 On Friday evening at 7:00 P.M. there will be a dinner where you will have the opportunity to have a typical New England dinner.
-As we did last year, we will be at the Ogunquit Lobster Pound on Friday, and they offer everything from lobsters and steamed clams, to a good seafood and fish selection, and a bunch of non-seafood alternatives.
+As we did for the last few reunions, we will be at the Ogunquit Lobster Pound on Friday, and they offer everything from lobsters and steamed clams, to a good seafood and fish selection, and a bunch of non-seafood alternatives.

 Saturday evening from 5 until 7, there will be a cocktail party at Ben Wechsler’s condo on the beach across from the Colony Hotel in Kennebunkport.
-Following that, we will meet for dinner at Mike's American Diner in Kennebunk for dinner.
+Following that, we will meet for dinner at Feile Restaurant and Bistro in Wells for dinner.

 Those who are interested can join others for breakfast.
 Location will be determined probably on Saturday.